USPTO Examiner ABDOSH SAMIR - Art Unit 3641

 Interview Effectiveness

-Conducting an examiner interview provides a +3.5% benefit to allowance rate for applications examined by ABDOSH, SAMIR.
-This interview benefit is in the 24% percentile among all examiners.
-Note: Interviews show limited statistical benefit with this examiner compared to others, though they may still be valuable for clarifying issues.
+Conducting an examiner interview provides a +4.0% benefit to allowance rate for applications examined by ABDOSH, SAMIR.
+This interview benefit is in the 27% percentile among all examiners.
+Recommendation: Interviews provide a below-average benefit with this examiner.

 Request for Continued Examination (RCE) Effectiveness

-When applicants file an RCE with this examiner, 28.8% of applications are subsequently allowed.
-This success rate is in the 44% percentile among all examiners.
-Strategic Insight: RCEs show below-average effectiveness with this examiner.
-Carefully evaluate whether an RCE or continuation is the better strategy.
+When applicants file an RCE with this examiner, 28.1% of applications are subsequently allowed.
+This success rate is in the 50% percentile among all examiners.
+Strategic Insight: RCEs show above-average effectiveness with this examiner.
+Consider whether your amendments or new arguments are strong enough to warrant an RCE versus filing a continuation.

 After-Final Amendment Practice